openeemeter/eemeter/README.md

     $ git clone https://github.com/impactlab/eemeter
     $ cd eemeter
+    $ mkvirtualenv eemeter
-    $ pip install numpy scipy pytest
+    $ pip install numpy scipy pytest lxml python-dateutil pandas xlrd sqlalchemy psycopg2
     $ python setup.py develop
-    $ py.test
+    $ py.test --runslow

-You should ensure that you are using the virtualenv py.test executable with `py.test --version`.
+If you run into problems with the py.test executable, please ensure that you are using the virtualenv py.test:

+    $ `py.test --version`

 Some tests are slow and are skipped by default; to run these (you should!), use the `--runslow` flag: